 As for the monitors, I don’t regret the purchase at all.

 They’re worth every penny and more and have been going strong in my studio since 2014.
 With that in mind, let’s dive right into why they’re so invaluable!

 The LSR 305’s are by all accounts an entry-level studio monitor meant to satisfy the needs of the producer/engineer looking for exceptional, reference-level sound quality.

 They are active, meaning they don’t need a separate amp to power.
 They do however need AC (alternating current) power.
 AC simply means the power frequently reverses direction many times per second.
 The standard is 60Hz, with hertz being your typical unit of measure.

 Basically, just plug these bad boys into the outlet from your JBL’s and shut up.
 Just kidding!
 These monitors come with two cables, as each needs its own power source.
 Basically, they are MONO speakers and need 2 separate cables running from the back into whatever you are using to receive and transmit the signal.

 Some common sources and DAC’s (Digital to Analog interfaces/mixers) that are used with the JBL’s:

 A headphone amp.
 Yep, you read that right.
-A great example of a headphone Amp/DAC that doubles as a power source for your monitors is the Audioengine D1.
-For your console gaming rig it has Toslink/Optical input, for your monitors it has RCA outs, and for your headphones you hook it up via USB input.
+A great example of a headphone Amp/DAC that doubles as a power source for your monitors are the Audioengine D1.
+For your console gaming rig, it has Toslink/Optical input, for your monitors it has RCA outs, and for your headphones, you hook it up via USB input.
 Incredible!
-If I didn’t record vocals with the 2i2, I would probably use the D1 as my full time desktop Amp, as it’s one of the most versatile pieces of equipment you can buy.
+If I didn’t record vocals with the 2i2, I would probably use the D1 as my full-time desktop Amp, as it’s one of the most versatile pieces of equipment you can buy.

 I will outline some different connections in the “What you will need” section below.